(Or press Esc key)

 - not approved by any religion

-FGM is also known as "female circumcision" or "cutting", and by other terms such as khatna, sunna, gudniin, halalays, tahur, megrez and khitan, among others.
+FGM is also known as "female circumcision" or "cutting", and by other terms including khatna, sunna, gudniin, halalays, tahur, megrez and khitan.

 FGM interferes with the natural functions of a woman or girl's body and can seriously harm their health.
 It can cause long-term problems with sex, childbirth and mental health.
 FGM is against a person's rights to: